SierraSoftworks/FrontierJS/README.md

 ```

 ## Express Middleware
-This module includes two express middlewares which are designed to be used together when implementing Frontier authentication in your application.
+This module includes two Express middlewares which are designed to be used together when implementing Frontier authentication in your application.
 They are the `Authentication Middleware` and `Session Middleware` and they are responsible for processing and verifying the authentication callback's requests and checking session keys respectively.

 ### Authentication Middleware
 The authentication middleware is designed to slot into the request sequence for your authentication route, it is responsible for validating requests to the authentication callback and setting the user's authentication cookie if everything is correct.
 If the request passes validation, this middleware will set the `req.authorization` property, allowing you to access the `user`, `sessionkey` and the session key's `expires` date.